gataca-io/gataca.io/content/mdpages/gataca-wallet-terms-of-service.md

 The Service includes code, images, text, and other materials or third-party content (collectively the “**Contents**”).

-# 2 ACCEPTANCE OF TERMS
+# 2 Acceptance of terms

 To use the Service, you must review and accept these Terms.
 By clicking on “Create Wallet,” or “Open your Wallet”, indicating acceptance electronically, or by accessing or using our Service, you agree to a full, complete and unreserved acceptance of each and every one of the terms included in these Terms.
 You must be over 14 to be able to access or use the Services.